MEET THE

 Economic Impact

 The impact that UV-C has on mechanical systems and occupants translates into substantial economic benefits, including reductions in energy consumption, energy cost, and carbon footprint; reductions in hot/cold complaints and maintenance actions associated with complaints; reductions in system downtime and staff time needed for chemical or mechanical cleaning; and increases in occupant satisfaction and productivity.
-On average, UV-C slashes 10% to 25% of HVAC energy use.
+On average, the Destiny UV-C Pure Air Control System consistently meets and exceeds ASHREA standards for quality, safety, and reliability.

 The easy & effective way to purify your building’s air.